-If you aren’t sure if you’re at risk for vitamin D deficiency, Cleveland Clinic physicians recommend asking your healthcare provider to check your vitamin D level.
+If you aren’t sure if you’re at risk for vitamin D deficiency, our expert recommends asking your healthcare provider to check your vitamin D level.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Adds rheumatologist Johnny Su, MD, “If you are healthy and are not getting treatment for any medical problems, you don’t have to worry about starting supplements.
+“Vitamin D can have a positive impact,” says Dr. Deal.
+“If you’re healthy and aren’t getting treatment for any medical problems, you don’t have to worry about starting supplements.
 But if you are now taking supplements, be sure to get your vitamin D levels checked before stopping.”

-Calcium and vitamin D work in tandem to strengthen and protect your bones.
-For years, experts have recommended that postmenopausal women take calcium and vitamin D supplements to prevent osteoporosis.
-The bone-thinning disease is a major cause of devastating fractures in old age.
+Calcium and vitamin D is the dynamic duo that works together to strengthen and protect your bones.
+For years, healthcare providers have recommended that postmenopausal women take calcium and vitamin D supplements to prevent osteoporosis, a bone-thinning disease that is a major cause of devastating fractures in old age.

-For older patients at risk of vitamin D deficiency, Dr. Deal notes that supplements can have a major impact.
+For older patients at risk of vitamin D deficiency, supplements can have a major impact.
 They can prevent osteomalacia, a softening of the bone that makes fractures more likely.

-In January 2014, a University of Auckland meta-study made waves reporting that vitamin D supplements had little effect on bone density.
+A University of Auckland meta-study reported that vitamin D supplements had little effect on bone density.

-Enter two more meta-studies on vitamin D published in April 2014.
-A University of Edinburgh study found no evidence that vitamin D supplements reduced mortality, or prevented falls or fractures.
-A University of Cambridge study found no evidence that vitamin D supplements reduced overall mortality.
+One study found no evidence that vitamin D supplements reduced mortality, or prevented falls or fractures.
+A different study found no evidence that vitamin D supplements reduced overall mortality.
 Drilling down into the type of supplement taken, however, vitamin D3 significantly reduced mortality while vitamin D2 slightly increased mortality.

-“If you are concerned about vitamin D deficiency, ask your healthcare provider to check your vitamin D level,” says Dr. Su.
-“If the level is low and your provider starts you on supplements, you need repeat testing in eight to 12 weeks to make sure the level is not too high or too low.
+“If you’re concerned about vitamin D deficiency, ask your doctor to check your vitamin D level,” says Dr. Deal.
+“If the level is low and your provider starts you on supplements, you need repeat testing in eight to 12 weeks to make sure the level is not too high or too low.”

-If you have chronic kidney disease or parathyroid disease, ask your kidney specialist or endocrinologist about the type and dose of vitamin D you need, he says.
-And if you are pregnant or breastfeeding, keep taking vitamin D supplements as long as your Ob/Gyns prescribes them.
+Different diseases need different doses of vitamin D. If you have chronic kidney disease or parathyroid disease, ask your kidney specialist or endocrinologist about the type and dose of vitamin D you need.